-Did you know that there’s a strong link between losing weight and oral health in South Daytona?
+Did you know that there’s a strong link between losing weight and oral health in Port Orange?
 It’s true.
 The same kind of devoted discipline that helps you to shed pounds can also lower your risk for tooth decay and gum disease; and vice versa.
 This is yet more proof that our bodies work as a unified whole.
 It’s also added reason to see your dentist for regular exams and cleanings.

 Healthy Teeth, Healthy Waistline